precice/config-graph/docs/Nodes.md

 ## Coupling

-A coupling node represents a coupling scheme element of the XML file.
+A coupling node represents a coupling-scheme element of the XML file.

 - `first_participant`: The participant of the coupling scheme that gets referred to as `first=“”`.
 - `second_participant`: The participant of the coupling scheme that gets referred to as `second=“”`